-2.2 Preparation of 100ppm pollutant phenol solution
+2.2 Preparation of 100ppm Pollutant Phenol Solution

-Standard solution was prepared with a concentration of 1000 ppm phenol with 99% purity in a 1000 ml bottle.
-Then, ion-free water (500 ml) was added, and the solution was stirred well until material dissolution for 15 min.
+The standard solution was prepared with a concentration of 1000 ppm phenol with 99% purity in a 1000 ml bottle.
+Then, ion-free water (500 ml) was added, and the solution was stirred well until material dissolution for 15 minutes.
 The desired volume was completed with double-distilled water similar to the above solution.

-2.3 Determination of wavelength location and calibration curve
+2.3 Determination of Wavelength Location and Calibration Curve

 Wavelength was determined at the highest absorption of phenol-water solution by absorbance spectrometry using a UV-visible spectrometer (T80 UV/Vis spectrometer, PG Instruments Ltd) within the range of 200-400 nm.
-Observations showed a substance absorption peak at 270 nm wavelength of phenol in the standard curve [9] as found in shown Figure (1).
+In Figure 1, observations showed a substance absorption peak at 270 nm wavelength of phenol in the standard curve [9].

-Figure (1): Spectral absorption (UV-Vis) of phenols
+Figure 1.
+Spectral absorption (UV-Vis) of phenols.

-To determine the calibration curve for the standard solutions, phenol solutions were prepared at different concentrations (1, 2, 3, 4, 5, 6, 7, 8, 9 and 10 ppm).
-Then, the phenol value (λ{max}) and absorbance indicating the solubility of solutions were fixed by calibration based on Beer-Lambart's law, which represents the relationship between absorbance and concentration [10] Figure (2).
+The phenol solutions were prepared at different concentrations (1, 2, 3, 4, 5, 6, 7, 8, 9 and 10 ppm) for the determination of the calibration curve for the standard solutions.
+Then, the phenol value (λ{max}) and absorbance indicating the solubility of solutions were fixed by calibration based on Beer-Lambart's law which represents the relationship between absorbance and concentration [10] as shown in Figure 2.

-Figure (2): Standard calibration curve for standard phenol solutions prepared at 270 nm wavelength at varying concentrations
+Figure 2.
+Standard calibration curve for standard phenol solutions prepared at 270 nm wavelength at varying concentrations.

-2.4 Measurements of the prepared particles
+2.4 Measurements of the Prepared Particles

 The resulting material was subjected to laser treatment with the lowest and highest laser energies of 100 and 500 mJ, respectively, at which nanoparticles were prepared.
-We employed X-ray diffraction (XRD) (D2 PHASER), to investigate the structure which recorded the intensity as a function of Bragg's angle of the material, crystalline nature, particle size and crystalline arrangement.
-XRD measurements were performed on the material and compared with diffraction data (standard) card No. (96-901-1663) [11].
+The X-ray Diffraction (XRD) (D2 PHASER) was employed to investigate the structure by recording the intensity as a function of Bragg's angle of the material, crystalline nature, particle size and crystalline arrangement.
+The XRD measurements were performed on the material and compared with diffraction data (standard) card No. (96-901-1663) [11].